richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 This is known as the "TLS version negotiation," and many TLS libraries provide a way for applications to specify the range of versions.
-When the API allows it, clients SHOULD specify just the minimum version they want.
+When the API allows it, clients SHOULD specify the minimum version they want.
 This MUST be TLS 1.3 or TLS 1.2, depending on the circumstances described in the above paragraphs.

 # Changes to RFC 9325 {#rfc9325-updates}

-RFC 9325 provides recommendations for ensuring the security of deployed services that use TLS and, unlike this document, DTLS as well.
+{{!RFC9325}} provides recommendations for ensuring the security of deployed services that use TLS and, unlike this document, DTLS as well.
-At this time it was published, it described availability of TLS 1.3 as "widely available."
-The transition and adoption mentioned in that documnent has grown, and this document now makes two small changes to the recommendations in {{RFC9325, Section 3.1.1}}:
+At the time it was published, it described availability of TLS 1.3 as "widely available".
+The transition and adoption mentioned in that document has grown, and this document now makes two small changes to the recommendations in {{RFC9325, Section 3.1.1}}:

-- That section says that TLS 1.3 SHOULD be supported; this document says that for new protocols it MUST be supported.
+- That section says that TLS 1.3 SHOULD be supported; this document mandates that TLS 1.3 MUST be supported for new TLS-based protocols.

-- That section says that TLS 1.2 MUST be supported; this document says that it MAY be supported as described above.
+- That section says that TLS 1.2 MUST be supported; this document says that TLS 1.2 MAY be supported.

 Again, these changes only apply to TLS, and not DTLS.